1. Classification Overview

 Common Misunderstanding

 Division 2 does not mean "safe" or "non-hazardous."
 It means hazardous conditions are possible but not expected during normal operations.
-All equipment must still be suitable for the Group D gas classification and rated for Division 2 service.
+All equipment must still be suitable for the gas group classification and rated for Division 2 service.

-Non-hazardous or unclassified areas are locations where flammable gas-air mixtures are not expected under normal or abnormal conditions.
-Standard industrial electrical equipment may be used in these areas.
+Non-hazardous areas are locations where flammable gas-air mixtures are not expected under normal or abnormal conditions.
+Standard industrial electrical equipment may be used.

 | Location | Requirements for Non-Hazardous Classification |